 The Ancient Period

-Cavities built during the ancient period, which is composed of five main rooms, are so simple.
+Cavities built during the ancient period, which are composed of five main rooms, are so simple.
 This feature makes them sublime.
 The monk Tan Yao led the works during the elaboration.
 Statues ranging in height from 13 to 15 meters were placed in spectacularly sized caves, dug to contain them.
 The ensemble is in the shape of a U and the vaulted ceiling is reminiscent of the thatched roofs of buildings dating back to ancient India.
 A door and a window complete the structure of each of the caves.

 The Middle Period